 During the treatment, a hand-held transducer may be applied with a gel and moved in a circular motion over the painful area.
 Though the level of clinical benefits the patient can receive is uncertain, it is known that therapeutic ultrasound can provide heat to the body, and heat can work wonders to provide pain relief.

 Muscle stimulation machines are also a treatment modality used by physical therapists to send electrical impulses to the body, making the muscles contract.

 Your physical therapist may offer Electrical Muscle Stimulation (EMS) or Transcutaneous Electrical Nerve Stimulation (TENS) during your visit.
-An EMS machine can help cause muscles to contract for rehabilitation, strengthening, relaxing the muscles, increasing blood circulation to an area and even preventing muscle atrophy due to disuse while ensuring that the musculoskeletal disorders are in check.
+An EMS machine can help cause muscles to contract for rehabilitation, strengthening, relaxing the muscles, increasing blood circulation to an area, and even preventing muscle atrophy due to disuse while ensuring that the musculoskeletal disorders are in check.

 Infrared heat has been utilized as a healing tool for centuries and Dr. Aaron Flickstein, FIT Bodywrap’s Clinical Director has used infrared therapy in his practice for years, “Infrared speeds up injury healing by as much as 3 weeks,” he says.
 “Infrared therapy can decrease joint stiffness directly which means it can be used successfully in helping joints to move more freely.
 It can work just as well with recently traumatized or chronically injured joints.”